 About the SIDP

-Scientific Illustration may be defined as art in the service of science or as visual communication.
+Scientific Illustration may be defined as art in the service of science, visual communication, or science communication.
 A scientific illustrator strives to develop proficiency in both the art and in the science being illustrated.
 Through well-designed drawing and observation assignments, students develop aesthetically pleasing and accurate depictions of science and nature.

 Traditional studio techniques